 m.
 The embarkation will be possible throughout the day.
 Passengers arriving in the morning cannot enter their cabins before 1:00 p.m.
 However, they can leave luggage on board.
 Captain will wait for all the passengers arriving late at night and these guests will be provided with a dinner.
 Overnight in Dubrovnik.

-This morning you’ll be free to explore National Park Mljet (entrance fees are not included), to walk around the Great and Small Lake, visit The Islet of St. Mary with its Benedictine Monastery dating from the 12th century and, of course, take a swim in the heart of this pristine National Park.
+This morning we`ll cruise to Mljet where you’ll be free to explore National Park (entrance fees are not included), to walk around the Great and Small Lake, visit The Islet of St. Mary with its Benedictine Monastery dating from the 12th century and, of course, take a swim in the heart of this pristine National Park.
 Lunch will be served on board as we continue our cruise toward the Island of Korčula, where we shall arrive in the afternoon, docking in the Town of Korčula.

 This historic town is known as the birthplace of Marko Polo, one of the most famous world explorers of all times.
 Our English speaking guide will do Korčula City tour and walk us through the town’s charming narrow and cobbled streets.
 You’ll have the rest of the evening free to enjoy dining at one of the local restaurants of your choice.
 Overnight in Korčula Historical Town.

 In the morning, we’ll continue our cruise to the Island of Vis, with a swim stop en route.
 Arrival to Vis is scheduled for the afternoon.
 Vis is rather unique compared to other Croatian Adriatic islands.
 Due to its important strategic location on the open sea, it served as a military zone for a long time and was consequently spared of the usual tourist development.
 Beautiful beaches, ecological agriculture and preserved traditional architecture make up the advantages of this remarkable Croatian island.
 You will have afternoon and evening free in Vis, to enjoy its unspoilt nature and dine in one of family run restaurants.